fbpx

 The Perfume Delight rose is an exquisite Hybrid Tea (HT) rose with a strong scent and large, full petals.
 Bred by Herbert C. Swim and O. L. Weeks in 1974, this delightful pink flower was introduced to the world by Star Roses.

 It has abundant blooms of medium pink color that are cupped and have tiny flowers on them, giving it an eye-catching look when planted in any garden or flower bed.
-The Perfume Delight rose also produces larger blossoms than most other varieties of roses, which makes it perfect for landscaping purposes or even as a showpiece in your home garden.
+The Perfume Delight rose also produces larger blossoms than most other roses, making it perfect for landscaping purposes or even as a showpiece in your home garden.

 17. Sweet Drift rose